Vyral/robert-mack-recruiting/_posts/2019-12-03-how-to-create-a-successful-business-plan-for-2020.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>Have you planned for 2020?
+Today I’ll shed some light on planning for the upcoming year now that we’re approaching the end of 2019.</em></p>

 Making a business plan doesn’t have to be that complicated.
 I think a lot of real estate agents, and people in general, tend to overthink things. **Today let me break it down into three parts so you can put together your business plan for 2020.**

 Last year, the Robert Mack Group had a team retreat; the theme was crafted around the questions “What, Why, and How?”